CodePushGo/website/src/content/blog/en/ultimate-guide-to-debugging-capacitor-apps.md

 ### Tools and Methods Overview

 Debugging effectively requires the right mix of tools and techniques.
 This guide covered essential methods that support a strong development workflow.
-Key tools include **browser developer tools**, **platform-specific debuggers**, and **[Capacitor CLI commands](https://capgo.app/docs/cli/commands/)**, all working together to pinpoint and fix issues quickly.
+Key tools include **browser developer tools**, **platform-specific debuggers**, and **[React Native CLI commands](https://capgo.app/docs/cli/commands/)**, all working together to pinpoint and fix issues quickly.

 Pairing good debugging practices with live updates can greatly improve app stability.
 For instance, apps using these workflows report a 95% user update rate within 24 hours[\[1\]](https://capgo.app/).